hd719/devops/Docker-101.md

 ## 9: RDS Database Creation

-- When creating a username and password for postgress on RDS (AWS) it must match up to the servies in the docker-compose file
+- When creating a username and password for postgres on RDS (AWS) it must match up to the services in the docker-compose file

 ## 10: ElastiCache Redis Creation